rguca/openwrt-nsa325/README.md

 # Samba
 If mount on client is not possible, check if DNS on server is set.

+To change name, change hostname.
+Clear DNS cache on router and computer.

 # Tethering
 ```
 opkg install kmod-usb-net-rndis